paulnicolet/ADA-Project/design.md

 ### Detecting cities
 *Given a point (longitude, latitude), how can we find the corresponding node ?*

+- A tweet is associated to a node by using a **nearest neighbor** method.
+	- See [geonames downloads](http://download.geonames.org/export/dump/) for coordinates of main locations in Switzerland.
 - A node is determined by its center, and includes all points situated within its diameter.
-- The diameter of a node depends on the surface on which the city is spread.
+- The diameter of a node ideally depends on the surface on which the city is spread.
+It might not be easy to find the actual surface of cities, in which case we could simplify our model to base the surface on the population.
 - Consequently, certain points (absence of nearby city) will not be considered.

-* See [Geonames](http://download.geonames.org/export/dump/).
-There is a file for CH, linking each city to its coordinates.
-Finding **nearest neighbor** in this file ?

 *Which cities to consider ?
 Which population ?*

 - All cities that contain a number of inhabitants equal or greater than the minimum number of paths required to create a flow (as described above) should be taken into consideration.

 ### Detecting paths
-Per person, find tweets that are not close to a city ?
-What is close ?

-If some tweets found, we can open a sub-flow of A -> B.

-Look if tweet is along roads or train lines ?
-Look at [this](https://github.com/vasile/transit-map/blob/master/api/geojson/edges.geojson).
+The analysis could potentially take into account the exact path of flows.
+This would be useful detect for example which train lines or main roads are used in practice.
+This is possible only if we suppose that people post tweets while traveling.
+This assumption doesn't really hold when traveling by car, but could actually be acceptable in the context of trains.

+[Here](https://github.com/vasile/transit-map/blob/master/api/geojson/edges.geojson) is some data potentially useful.

+**But**, given the potential complexity this task task could bring up, and the weakness of the assumptions, this part can be considered as an improvement of the basic flow detection.

-### Across borders ?
+### Across borders
-*Try to simply find user that post regularly in and out CH ?
-To get a rough idea of how much the borders are crossed ?*

-- The problem of finding outgoing or incoming flows should be treated in the same way.
-- Consequently, we will need to build nodes for neighboring countries as well.
+The problem of finding outgoing or incoming flows should be treated in the same way.
+Consequently, we will need to build nodes for neighboring countries as well.

 ## Putting it all together
 *How to go from the tweets to the described end product?*

+Here is a very high level view of the potential pipeline :

 1. Build list of tweets belonging to the same user, emmited in a certain time period (1 day for example).
 2. Filter out lists that can not be used for flow detection (lists with unique tweets, lists with tweets posted in the same location).